 All we need to do is eat natural home-cooked meals instead of processed pre-cooked foods.
 Plus, if we exercise regularly we can achieve this effect even faster.
 However, if we don’t, eventually the sugar and fats will lead to weight gain and high triglyceride levels.

-If we suffer from three or more group of symptoms as a result of insulin, the condition we might have is called metabolic syndrome.
+If we suffer from three or more groups of symptoms as a result of insulin, the condition we might have is called metabolic syndrome.

 Nevertheless, if we ignore these symptoms as well, we may soon develop diabetes type 2.
 In this case, the pancreas usually produces way too much insulin, also known as the stage of insulin resistance.

 Moreover, the sugar can’t access our cells and stacks in our blood.
 As a result, the levels of blood sugar get higher and higher.
 The reason behind this is too many calories.
-If we eat more and exercise less, our body can’t get rid of the unnecessary calories.
+If we eat more and exercise less, our bodies can’t get rid of unnecessary calories.

 Lastly, the reason why the blame falls on sugar is that sugar makes us crave and eat more food.
 Eventually, it will cause not only this chronic disease but many others too.

 The Rates of Diabetes and Obesity Rise

 During the 1800s and 1900s, diabetes was only a rare disease.
 In America, aboriginal people had almost no access to sugar even though it was a popular ingredient for the west.
 According to Taubes, breast cancer appeared after this disease.

 If that is true, what is the reason behind these diseases?
 Well, according to research, sugar is.
 One of the best diets to avoid consuming too much sugar is said to be the ketogenic one.
 This diet concentres on burning excess fat and a very low intake of sugars.

 If the body reacts positively to this diet, it should solve the problem of insulin resistance, and patients do not need to maintain the diet afterward.